ome/omero-documentation/README.md

 ## Title headings ##

-Every reST source file should begin with a title.
+Every reST source file should begin with an H2 (level two) title.
+H1 titles are reserved for the index files (`index.txt`).

 Titles should be capitalised (see [http://grammar.about.com](http://grammar.about.com/od/grammarfaq/f/capitalstitle.htm) for a discussion about capitalisation styles).